 IR35, or off-payroll as it is now commonly referred to, came into effect in April 2000 as a way for HMRC to collect taxes and National Insurance Contributions (NICs) from disguised employees.

-A disguised employee is a worker who supplies their services to clients via an intermediary – such as a limited company – who would otherwise be an employee if the intermediary were not used.
-Since most contractors who operate limited companies are the only director and shareholder, these are now referred to as Personal Service Companies (PSCs).
-Prior to 2017, all contractors operating via PSCs were able to determine their own IR35 status, and therefore legally make savings on income tax and National Insurance as a company providing a service to the end-client company.
+A disguised employee is a worker who supplies their services to clients via an intermediary – such as a limited company – who would otherwise be an employee if the intermediary were used.
+Since most contractors who operate via limited companies are the only director and shareholder, these are called Personal Service Companies (PSCs).
+Before 2017, all contractors working via PSCs could determine their IR35 status and legally make savings on income tax and National Insurance as a company providing a service to the end-clients company.